smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 The log recoverer is responsible to ensure that no logs are missed.
 It does that by running a background process for re-scanning of logs and putting the ones we missed into the recovery flow (without checkBlockNum/Hash).

-Logs will be considered as missed if they are older than `latestBlock - LogBlocksLookback` and has not been performed or successfully checked already (eligible).
+Logs will be considered as missed if they are older than `latestBlock - LookbackBlocks` and has not been performed or successfully checked already (eligible).

-While the provider is scanning latest logs, the recoverer is scanning older logs in ascending order, up to `latestBlock - LogBlocksLookback`, newer blocks will be under the provider's lookback window.
+While the provider is scanning latest logs, the recoverer is scanning older logs in ascending order, up to `latestBlock - LookbackBlocks`, newer blocks will be under the provider's lookback window.

 **Recoverer scanning process**